zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboard-plain-java-enabler-external-configuration.md

 * **internal _service-configuration.yml_**

   The first configuration file is typically internal to the service deployment artifact.
-At a minimum, this file must be accessible on the service `classpath`.
+This file must be accessible on the service `classpath`.
 This file contains basic API ML configuration based on values known at development time.
-Usually, this basic API ML configuration is provided by the service developer and is located in the `/resources` folder of the java project source tree.
+Usually, this basic API ML configuration is provided by the service developer and is located in the `/resources` folder of the Java project source tree.
 This file is usually found in the deployment artifacts under `/WEB-INF/classes`.
 The configuration contained in this file is provided by the service developer or builder.
 As such, it will not match every possible production environment and its corresponding requirements.

 * **external or additional _service-configuration.yml_**